Radon–Nikodym theorem

 The Radon–Nikodym theorem essentially states that, under certain conditions, any measure $\nu$ can be expressed in this way with respect to another measure $\mu$ on the same space.
 The function $f$ is then called the Radon–Nikodym derivative and is denoted by $d\nu/d\mu$.
 An important application is in probability theory, leading to the probability density function of a random variable.

 The theorem is named after Johann Radon, who proved the theorem for the special case where the underlying space is $\R^n$ in 1913, and for Otto Nikodym who proved the general case in 1930.
-In 1936 Hans Freudenthal generalized the Radon–Nikodym theorem by proving the Freudenthal spectral theorem, a result in Riesz space theory; this contains the Radon–Nikodym theorem as a special case.
+In 1936, Hans Freudenthal generalized the Radon–Nikodym theorem by proving the Freudenthal spectral theorem, a result in Riesz space theory; this contains the Radon–Nikodym theorem as a special case.

-A Banach space $Y$ is said to have the Radon–Nikodym property if the generalization of the Radon–Nikodym theorem also holds, mutatis mutandis, for functions with values in $Y$.
+A Banach space $Y$ is said to have the Radon–Nikodym property if the generalization of the Radon–Nikodym theorem also holds (with the necessary adjustments made) for functions with values in $Y$.
 All Hilbert spaces have the Radon–Nikodym property.